top of page

 Uneven Seat Pressure Due To Rider's Pelvic Imbalance

-This riders right pelvic bone was tilted forward which created poor contact with the seat.
-Her left pelvic bone was tilted backward, driving the ischial tuberosity or sit bone down into the seat creating excessive contact (1).
+This rider's right pelvic bone was tilted forward, which created poor contact with the seat.
+Her left pelvic bone was tilted backward, driving the ischial tuberosity ("sit bone") down into the seat, creating excessive contact (1).
+Her pelvic position was the result of her experiencing mild low back and shoulder pain over many years.

 244351030_1862128317281916_3602302084844116482_n.jpg